rer3/OnTrack/README.md

 ## Overview

 OnTrack is an open-source desktop application for tracking nutrition and fitness routines.
-It was written in Python 2.7.11.
-Its user interface was built with the PyQt4 bindings for Qt v4 under a GPLv3 license.
-The OnTrack application folder (containing the application and all dependencies), as well as the OnTrack Installer executable file, were created with PyInstaller.
-OnTrack is tested for the Windows OS and is not yet available for macOS or Linux.
+It is tested for the Windows OS and is not yet available for macOS or Linux.
 The user interface has been optimized for 1920x1080 screen resolution.
+The OnTrack installer is available below under *Installation*.
+Screenshots and a brief tutorial are available below under *Using OnTrack*, and a thorough user guide is provided within the application.
+Application dependencies are PyInstaller 3.2.1, PyQt4 4.11.4, matplotlib 2.0.0, openpyxl 2.4.8, and ujson 1.35.
+Installer dependencies are PyInstaller 3.2.1, PyQt4 4.11.4, and winshell 0.6.

 ## Development

+OnTrack was written in Python 2.7.11.
+Its user interface was built with PyQt4 4.11.4 bindings for Qt 4.8.7 under a GPLv3 license.
+The OnTrack application folder (containing the application and all dependencies), as well as the OnTrack installer executable file, were created with PyInstaller.

 #### Application

+The application code

 * ReferenceSource_MASTER
   - apple.ico
   - ExerciseDetails.json
   - FoodDetails.json
   - FoodNutrients.json
-* __init__.py
+* \_\_init\_\_.py, album.py,
 * album.py
 * body.py
 * brain.py